Reidenbach Old Order Mennonites: Customs and belief

 The belief of the Reidenbach Mennonites almost does not differ much from other Old Order Mennonites, except in the Meidung(shunning) issue and in a greater emphasize of keeping rules.

 Reidenbach Mennonites emphasize complete removal of memberships combined with strong shunning in social matters unless Wenger Mennonites, who rather exclude members from taking communion if expelled, but do not shun much socially.

 Another issue is their understanding that technological backwardness is a strong helping tool for stepping up the heavenly ladder, keeping and holding on to material rules became very much a matter of salvation:

 One former Henry Hoover Mennonite deacon p.g. expressed to another member, who had a crawler:

-Such and other expressions, a strong connection of what's allowed and where it would lead to (hell or heaven) are manifest and solid grounded in their understanding of living a Christian life.
+Such and other expressions, a strong connection of what is allowed and where it would lead to (hell or heaven) are manifest and solid grounded in their understanding of living a Christian life.
 Being "zurickhaltig", "humble and backwards minded" in technological areas is very much connected to earning a much more than living hope of salvation.

 This is also valid for the other Old Order Mennonite and Amish groups, but in most instances hardly so openly expressed.

 Reidenbach Mennonites have also a feeling of exclusiveness and righteousness:

 Former bishop Amos Martin expressed once:

-This is not unique to them, but it gives a reasoning for its group's existence (other churches also define borderlines to other churches and therefore make it sure who is right and who consequently on the other side of the fence...but not so extremely, rather as a quiet kept issue with many inconsequencies if requested).
+This is not unique to them, but it gives a reasoning for its group's existence (other churches also define borderlines to other churches and therefore make it sure who is right and who consequently is on the other side of the fence...but not so extremely, rather as a quiet kept issue with many inconsistencies if requested).

 Old Order Mennonites are not spreading around that they feel saved, are new born etc. (an emotionally based faith), in that sense they see humbleness more important and even doubt these doctrinal interpretations of many mainstream churches, so they deny a doctrine of "once saved, always saved", "give your life to Jesus and you are saved(and nothing more has to be done)", Jesus is also Savior for them, he gave his life for them, but his Sacrifice does not mean to live a life without keeping rules.

 Old Order Mennonnites are careful not to take God's doomsday judgements into their own hands (knowing to be saved), but hope he will give salvation to them, they accept their sinfulness until life's end and worthlessness ("Mir sin net würdig fer") for salvation.
 Consequently, one looks for what can be done to have a stronger hope.
 Earning salvation by works attitudes grew as a result of emotionally not being certain to get God's grace.

 There is one Reidenbach Mennonite group who emphasized (if still nowadays unknown) that just the unjustified would have to give answer on doomsday, while the justified would not need to, this created the Aaron Z. Martin group in 1987.
 That was so far the closest step to any kind of knowledge of salvation.